tde-nico/Inception/README.md

 </details>

 ## End
-Now running make and after typing the root password we should see the containers's creation process, after the deploy we can go to "https://localhost" or "localhost:443" to access the site where we should see the wordpress configuration page
+Now running "make" and after typing the root password we should see the containers's creation process, after the deploy we can go to "https://localhost" or "localhost:443" to access the site where we should see the wordpress configuration page

 ## Thanks for the attention
 I hope that this weird tutorial can be useful for your projects.